MirrorNetworking/ExamplesVR/README.md

 # To-do
 1: Everyone currently spawns at 0,0,0 position and rotation.
 (investigate if force moving them messes with guardian/calibrations?)
+2: Add further examples that focus on VR Networking with Mirror.